mulle-objc/De-Re-mulle-objc/index.md

 ## MulleObjC is different

-If you look at the [list of features](https://www.mulle-kybernetik.com/weblog/2015/mulle_objc_present_and_absent.html) you will see a lot of things
+If you look at the [list of features](/mydoc_differences.html) you will see a lot of things "missing".
-"missing".
 They are missing for good reasons.
-Then there are also additions and improvements to the Objective-C language.
+But there are also additions and improvements to the Objective-C language.

 This guide will tell you about them and how to use the new features and circumvent the missing ones on a source code level.

 {% include links.html %}